-- being able to resolve a frustrating situation?making a sudden, unexpected decision? - 4 sensing that a friendship has been improved because of their studies? - 5 a lack of practice opportunities? - 6 feeling a greater self-belief in their abilities?
+- 1 their intention to meet new people? - 2 being able to resolve a frustrating situation? - 3 making a sudden, unexpected decision? - 4 sensing that a friendship has been improved because of their studies? - 5 a lack of practice opportunities? - 6 feeling a greater self-belief in their abilities?

-2 03 Replace the underlined phrases in sentences 1-6 with the phrases in the box.
+^{O3} Replace the underlined phrases in sentences 1-6 with the phrases in the box.
 Then listen again and check your answers.